-As described in note 1, Mater Academy Central, Inc. and Mater Academy, Inc are affiliated entities.
-Mater Academy, Inc. charges all its affiliated schools an assessment for accreditation expenses.
-Mater Brighton Lakes Academy paid approximately \$175,425 in connection with these charges during the year.
+As described in Note 1, Mater Academy Central, Inc. is a subsidiary of Mater Academy, Inc. and both organizations have board of directors in common.
+Mater Academy, Inc. charges to its affiliated schools an assessment for shared corporate costs and accreditation expenses.
+The School incurred approximately \$87,600 in connection with these charges at year end.

-During 2022, the School received a recoverable grant in the amount of \$350,000 for working capital from Mater Academy, Inc. In prior years, the School received recoverable grants in the amount of \$100,000.
+During 2023, the School recognized recoverable grants in the amount of \$565,000 for working capital from Mater Academy, Inc., of which \$500,000 was previously advanced and reflected in long term payables as of June 30, 2022.
+In prior years, the School received additional recoverable grants in the amount of \$370,000.
 Based on the terms of the agreement; repayment of the funds will be contingent upon the school meeting certain financial conditions.
-The maximum amount the School may be required to pay in the future should the School meet the requirements for repayment is \$450,000.
+The maximum amount the School may be required to pay in the future should the School meet the requirements for repayment is \$935,000.

-The following schedule provides a summary of changes in long-term payables for the year ended:
+The following schedule provides a summary of changes in long term payables to Mater Academy, Inc. for the year: